purvesh1/Sentiment-Analysis-App/README.md

 # Sentiment-Analysis-App
-I/p a sentence, o/p the classified snetiment
+I/p a sentence, o/p the classified sentiment